newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 * `name` - (Required) The name of the destination.
 * `type` - (Required) The type of destination.
 One of: `EMAIL`, `SERVICE_NOW`, `WEBHOOK`, `PAGERDUTY_ACCOUNT_INTEGRATION` or `PAGERDUTY_SERVICE_INTEGRATION`.
 * `auth` - (Required) A nested block that describes a notification destination authentication.
 Only one auth block is permitted per notification destination definition.
 See [Nested auth blocks](#nested-auth-blocks) below for details.
-* `properties` - (Required) A nested block that describes a notification destination properties.
-Only one properties block is permitted per notification destination definition.
-See [Nested properties blocks](#nested-properties-blocks) below for details.
+* `property` - (Required) A nested block that describes a notification destination properties.
+See [Nested property blocks](#nested-property-blocks) below for details.

 ### Nested `auth` blocks